matthewbarondeau/GitGuide/README.md

 This section shall describe how to use git specifically with Keil projects.
 There will also be a section in which I show the process for adding files between Keil users and pulling them down.

 ### Example
+The example shown here can be found at https://github.com/matthewbarondeau/GitExample

 First, I am going to create a repository on GitHub for my first assignment.
 Then I am going to push the folder containing my project up to GitHub.

 ![](Images/Example1.png)